10 Things to Do Before Hiring a Real Estate Agent

 Housing market trends show that the difference in sale price for homes listed during the peak selling season compared to those listed at the slowest times of year is, in most years, a swing of over 10 percentage points.

-Of course, you can order a home inspection on your own prior to calling a real estate agent.
-The inspection report will tell you exactly what needs to be fixed and then you can start scheduling appointments so the repairs will be completed before the house hits the market.
+Be proactive and use a repair checklist to make sure your home will pass future home inspections with flying colors.
+Of course, you can order a home inspection on your own before calling a real estate agent.
+The inspection report will tell you exactly what needs to be fixed, and then you can start scheduling appointments so the repairs will be completed before the house hits the market.

 6. Gather receipts and warranties for home improvements